 Using the history of specific musical selections and music’s impact on emotions (our emotions and the artists’ emotions), this discussion of music and related artwork will provide a unique approach to the study of jazz music and visual art.

-(Recommended for Music Appreciation, and General Music, grades 7-12.)
+(Developed for Music Appreciation, grades 9-12; recommended for Music Appreciation and General Music, grades 7-12)